adamajammary/libsdl2gui/README.md

 ### LSG_OpenFile

-> Only supported on Windows, Linux and MacOS.
+> Only supported on Windows, Linux and macOS.

 Displays an Open File dialog where you can select a single file.